8 skills PR pros will need to succeed in 2021

 500 KB, 1 MB, 3 MB, 10 MB... it might not sound like much, but these things stack up.
 And as soon as you stick them in an email to a journalist you're trying to pitch, you're most likely relegating yourself to one place:

-Fortunately, you can avoid that massive pitfall by using software specialised in handling media-heavy emails.
+Fortunately, you can avoid that massive pitfall by using software specialized in handling media-heavy emails.
 Yup, you guessed it – Prezly is one such tool.

 The way we handle this size issue is by hosting your media for you, and including a super lightweight version of it in the actual pitch or campaign you send to your contacts.
 This means beautiful emails full of embedded images, videos, tweets – whatever you want – at a teeny-tiny size.